 The final stage is furnishing the residence and tenanting out the property, which is usually completed through a local Real Estate agency or can be self-managed if the investor would like to find their own tenant.

 Once the duplex is complete, the investor then usually moves into one side, and rents out the other.
 While owning an investment property, the owner can also utilise the use of a Quantity Surveyor to complete a Tax Depreciation Schedule, which allows them to claim back deductions for Division 40 & 43.

 It is important that you contact a Quantity Surveyor for a Section 7.11 report and the Tax Depreciation Schedule for your brand-new investment property, as this will assist you in maximising your wealth in the long run.
-It is always worth consulting a qualified Quantity Surveyor to maximise cash flow as an investor and receiving a maximum return.
+Consulting a qualified Quantity Surveyor is always worth it to maximise cash flow as an investor and receive a maximum return.

-If this article helps you or anyone you know, please do not hesitate to contact the Duo Tax office on 1300 185 498 to talk to one of our consultants to further assist you.
+If this article helps you or anyone you know, please do not hesitate to contact the Duo Tax office on 1300 185 498 to talk to one of our consultants to assist you further.